8 Typical Video not Playing Errors & Their Solutions

 Solution 3.
 Convert 4K videos to 1080p

 Some video editors support 4K videos while some ones totally can’t handle 4K videos.
 Video editor like Adobe Premiere Pro allows you to import 4K videos at 30fps without errors, but it’s hard to import and process 60fps and 120fps 4K videos.
-As is known, 4K videos encoded with HEVC codec have very high requirement on both the computer and the editing software.
-So, at present, compress 4K video to 1080p with smaller size is the best solution for any video editors to process smoothly out the market.
+As is known, 4K videos encoded with HEVC codec have very high requirement on both the computer and the editing software, so that the video not playing issue is inevitable.
+At present, compressing 4K video to 1080p with smaller size is the best solution for any video editors to process smoothly out the market.
+You can also download WinX HD Video Converter Deluxe to this end.

 Solution 4.
 Update your video editing software and replace your machine